raseniero/twilio_outlook_calendar_ai/readme.md

 ## 4. Test the Project

-To run the unit tests, use:
+To run the unit tests, make sure you are in the root directory, use:

 ```bash
 PYTHONPATH=. pytest --log-cli-level=INFO